mtlazaro/cg_mrslam/README.md

 ---------------
 Please, cite the following paper when using this code:

 - M.T.
 Lazaro, L.M.
 Paz, P.Pinies, J.A.
 Castellanos and G. Grisetti.
 Multi-Robot SLAM using Condensed Measurements.
-IEEE/RSJ International Conference on Intelligent Robots and Systems, 2013.
-(To appear)
+IEEE/RSJ International Conference on Intelligent Robots and Systems, Tokyo Big Sight, Japan, Nov 3-8, pp. 1069-1076, 2013.

 Acknowledgements
 ----------------